 Bring home a souvenir to commemorate your awesome road trip.
 Nob Hill is a historic area that covers a mile-long portion of Route 66, with unique shops, boutiques and restaurants.
 Look for eclectic stores in the area, from thrift shops to antiques.
-For more traditional Native American pottery, jewelry and crafts, visit Skip Maisel’s on Central Avenue in downtown Albuquerque.
-The building itself is an amazing Route 66 landmark.
+Skip Maisel’s on Central Avenue in downtown Albuquerque was an iconic trading post for decades.
+While the business is now closed, the building itself is an amazing Route 66 landmark.

 try amazing food